 - NOTE: UVM WORK/STUDY STUDENTS: Students with WorkStudy support here at UVM can work at non-profit organizations -- such as the Humane Society of Chittenden County -- and receive their work-study wages.
 This work can, in many circumstances, also be an internship and yield academic credit.
 Speak with a member of the Internship Coordinator team, if you are interested in this possibility

 Any time of the year!

-I volunteered/worked at a humane society this past summer?
+I volunteered/worked at an internship this past summer?
 May I receive credit for this experience now?